vaish0904/weatherForecastApplication/README.md

 # weatherForecastApplication
-This application forecasts detailed weather information of the location provided by user.
-It uses HTML,CSS,NodeJs and ExpressJS technologies.
-Production deployment is done on Heroku.
+This application forecasts detailed weather information of any location provided by the user.
+It uses HTML,CSS,NodeJs and ExpressJS technologies for its functioning.Further, production deployment is done on Heroku.